OxiDD/oxidd/bindings/python/README.md

 The [seminal paper](https://doi.org/10.1007/978-3-031-57256-2_13) presenting OxiDD was published at TACAS'24.
 If you use OxiDD, please cite us as:

-Nils Husung, Clemens Dubslaff, Holger Hermanns, and Maximilian A. Köhl: *OxiDD: A safe, concurrent, modular, and performant decision diagram framework in Rust.* In: Proceedings of the 30th International Conference on Tools and Algorithms for the Construction and Analysis of Systems (TACAS’24) (accepted for publication 2024)
+Nils Husung, Clemens Dubslaff, Holger Hermanns, and Maximilian A. Köhl: *OxiDD: A safe, concurrent, modular, and performant decision diagram framework in Rust.* In: Proceedings of the 30th International Conference on Tools and Algorithms for the Construction and Analysis of Systems (TACAS’24)

     @inproceedings{oxidd24,
       author        = {Husung, Nils and Dubslaff, Clemens and Hermanns, Holger and K{\"o}hl, Maximilian A.},